Teja291105/Ex.No.3/README.md

 ### DATE:19/09/25
 ### REGISTER NUMBER : 212223060285
-Aim:
+## Aim:
-To write the prompts for these following prompt types and evaluate that using any one method 1.
-Straightforward Prompts, 2.
-Tabular Format Prompting 3.Preceding Question Prompting and 4.
-Missing Word Prompting
+To write the prompts for these following prompt types and evaluate that using any one method
+1. Straightforward Prompts,
+2.Tabular Format Prompting
+3.Preceding Question Prompting and
+4.Missing Word Prompting

-Prompt Engineering Techniques for Chatbots
+# Prompt Engineering Techniques for Chatbots
 Prompt Engineering is the process of crafting effective instructions to guide an AI system toward producing accurate, helpful, and context-aware responses.

-A well-crafted prompt can help a chatbot:
+# A well-crafted prompt can help a chatbot:

 Provide relevant answers to user queries.
 Maintain the desired tone (formal, friendly, empathetic).